-2.7 Respond to incidents of peer on peer harm.
+2.7 Respond to incidents of child on child harm

-(There is flow diagram in Appendix B that illustrates this section)
+(There is a flow diagram in Appendix B that illustrates this section).

-All staff should recognise that children can abuse their peers (including online).
+All staff should recognise that children can abuse other children (including online).
 It is important that incidents of abuse and harm are treated under safeguarding policy in conjunction with the behaviour policy.
-However, concerns regarding the welfare of learners requires process and records to be kept on the child's safeguarding/child protection file.
+However, concerns regarding the welfare of children requires process and records to be kept on the child's safeguarding/child protection file.

-Further examples of peer on peer harm this can be found under section 1.9 Key Safeguarding Areas.
-It is recognised that peer on peer abuse can happen inside and outside of school/college or online.
+Further examples of child on child harm this can be found under section 1.9 Key Safeguarding Areas.
+It is recognised that child on child abuse can happen inside and outside of school/college or online.